Altreus/blog.altre.us/content/posts/my-name-is-url.md

 # Epilogue

 This is only a brief overview of the URL, even though it ended up not being very brief at all.
-Further reading is available in [extra credits](/posts/extra-credits-urls).
+Further reading will be available in [extra credits](/posts/extra-credits-urls) when I've written it.
 I recommend looking in there if you intend to make any software that makes use of URLs, even if it's just a blog where you have control over the paths.
 We will discuss the concept of a resource in more depth, and look at more uses of the various parts of the URL structure.
 We might even use the word *protocol*, which is a very cool techy word indeed.

 In the next episode we will look at HTTP.